• Home

 Do houseplants attract fruit flies?

-No, fruit flies could care less about your houseplants.
+No, houseplants do not attract fruit flies.
+In fact, fruit flies could care less about your houseplants, they’re the ones that are hanging around your kitchen produce or trash.
 But indoor plants DO attract fungus gnats.

 Do fruit flies eat indoor plants?

-No. Fruit flies do not eat houseplants (fungus don’t either by the way).
-In fact, fruit flies have no interest in indoor plants at all.
+No. Fruit flies do not eat indoor plants (fungus don’t either by the way).
+In fact, fruit flies have no interest in your houseplants at all.

 Knowing the difference between fungus gnats vs fruit flies is half the battle.
 Now that you’re an expert, you should have no problem getting both of them out of your house, and keep them from coming back in the future!